 According to Reuters, “Steve Ballmer was regarded more as a salesman and cheerleader than a visionary”.
-In addition, it went further to quote an analyst who said, “Microsoft’s employee base never really bought into Ballmer and whatever vision he had for the business like many salespeople, he was seen as a bit too short-sighted”
+In addition, it went further to quote an analyst who said, “Microsoft’s employee base never really bought into Ballmer and whatever vision he had for the business; like many salespeople, he was seen as a bit too short-sighted”

 It gets tricky.
-That Ballmer was a successful salesperson is not in question; it has been said of him from the Economic Times: “Ballmer’s aggressive salesmanship during the boom days of the personal-computer industry exemplified how Microsoft became the world’s most valuable company”.
+That Ballmer was a successful salesperson is not in question; it has been said of him from the Economic Times: “Ballmer’s aggressive salesmanship during the boom days of the personal-computer industry exemplified how Microsoft became the world’s most valuable company.
 He also built one of the world’s most profitable and efficient sales and channel organizations.”
 It would appear then that the traits of success in sales do not translate to those in leadership.

 Yet this trait does not serve him well at board level-it gets defined as shortsightedness.
 What sees him rise the ranks (because he is a fabulous closer) suddenly becomes an impediment.
-And rightfully so: Joshua Oigara (CEO, KCB) while being interviewed by the Daily Nation said: “aspiring CEOs must be willing to put in the work to expand their knowledge base.
+And rightfully so: Joshua Oigara (CEO, KCB) while being interviewed by the Daily Nation said: “Aspiring CEOs must be willing to put in the work to expand their knowledge base.
 To run a business you don’t have to be a specialist.
 It is more of a job for a generalist.
-The bank can hire the best accountant or marketer it needs.
+The bank can hire the best accountant or marketer (or salesperson) it needs.
 The CEO is a captain.
 The key task for the captain is to inspire the team.
 It is not enough simply to get the degree in marketing or finance.
-One should be able to broaden their knowledge base considerably.
+One should be able to broaden their knowledge base considerably.”

 And there you have it.
 Leadership is not merely about a perpetual 45 degree angle incline in profits.
 It”s about long term thinking, sharing a compelling vision and inspiring people to succeed; this calls for a “generalist”.
 A salesperson is a specialist, which is a narrow approach to leadership.
 To grow into a leadership position, he must “broaden his knowledge base considerably” so as to have a 360 degree outlook to all arms of the business.

 Away from the upper echelons of the organization, it is also true that most successful salespeople usually make ineffective sales managers.
 Organizations tend to misconstrue selling with management.
 Because he is such a successful salesperson, they think, we should promote him.
 And so they do-but to frustration.
 The promotion cuts him off at his knees; caught between the rising expectations of his new promotion and his inability to manage, they lose him to the competition.